-Section 2.
+Section-2 5.
 Committee Members.
-All employees elected or appointed by the Association to serve on county or department-wide management and labor committees where the County or department has requested that the Association provide a representative shall be granted reasonable release time to travel to meetings, attend committee meetings, subcommittee meetings or to carry out duties assigned by those committees.
+All employees elected or appointed by the Union to serve on county-wide management and labor committees shall be granted reasonable release time to travel to meetings, attend committee meetings, subcommittee meetings or to carry out duties assigned by those committees.

-Section 3.
-Association Representatives.
-The Association shall notify the County, semi-annually and in writing, of all employees who will act as Association Representatives.
+Section 3 6.
+Union Stewards.
+The employees in the bargaining unit shall be allowed Union stewards.
+The Union shall select stewards in the numbers and locations needed to serve its represented employees.
+The Union shall notify the county, semi-annually and in writing, of all employees who will act as Union stewards.

-Reasonable paid release time will be granted to representatives to:
+Reasonable paid release time will be granted to stewards to:

-- A. Investigate and process grievances. - B. Provide orientation to all new employees. - C. Meet with employees and management to discuss contract administration.
+- A. Investigate and process grievances and other workplace related complaints. - B. Provide orientation to all new employees. - C. Meet with employees and management to discuss contract administration. - D. Represent employees in meetings with management regarding written work plans. - E. Attend investigatory meetings and due process hearings involving represented employees.

-Section 4.
+Section-47.
 General Conditions of Release Time.
-All release time from duties during the employee's regular work schedule granted under this Article shall be subject to the following:
+All release time granted under this article shall be subject to the following:

-- A. Release time is subject to the operational needs of the County.
-If denied for operational needs, it will immediately be rescheduled for the earliest possible time. - B. The officer/representative or employee shall be responsible to notify their supervisor when they are leaving the worksite under the provisions of this Article.
-In addition, the Association representative shall ensure that the supervisor of the grievant or witness to be interviewed has been notified.

-Notifications shall include the time and expected duration of the absence.
-Grievants and witnesses shall be granted reasonable paid time for such interviews.

-- C. In the event there is disagreement between the employee and a supervisor regarding the amount of release time requested or used and said disagreement cannot be resolved between the two parties, the Human Resources Supervisor and the Association Representative shall attempt to mediate a resolution to the disagreement. - D. All paid release time will be reported on the employee's timesheet under the appropriate code.
-Time spent on association activities outside the employee's regular work schedule is not compensable time.
+- A. Release time is subject to the operational needs of the county.
+If denied for operational needs, it will immediately be rescheduled for the earliest possible time. - B. The officer, employee or steward shall be responsible to notify their supervisor when they are leaving the worksite under the provisions of this article.
+In addition, the Union steward shall ensure that the supervisor of the grievant or witness to be interviewed has been notified. - Notifications shall include the time and expected duration of the absence.
+Grievants and witnesses shall be granted reasonable paid time for such interviews. - C. In the event there is disagreement between the employee and a supervisor regarding the amount of release time requested or used and said disagreement cannot be resolved between the two parties, the <a href="https://human.resources.manager\chief-human.resources.google-the-human.resources.google-the-human.resources.google-the-human.resources.google-the-human.g - D. All paid release time will be reported on the employee's timesheet under the appropriate code.
+Time spent on Union activities outside the employee's regular work schedule is not compensable time.
 The parties agree to meet and review usage and practices, as needed.

-Section 5.
-There shall be no reprisal, coercion, intimidation, or discrimination against any Association representative for the conduct of the function described herein.
+Section-5 8.
+There shall be no reprisal, coercion, intimidation, or discrimination against any Union steward for the conduct of the function described herein.